Exploring Entanglement Characteristics in Disordered Free Fermion Systems through Random Bi-Partitioning: Models and Method

-To calculate the entanglement entropy, first we partition the system.
-For a lattice model with $L$ sites, people usually cut the system at the middle and call one of them as subsystem $A$ (see Fig.~\ref{fig:subsysA} (a)).
-However, in this report, we choose \emph{randomly} $L/2$ sites based on a uniform distribution, and call them the subsystem $A$ (see Fig.~\ref{fig:subsysA} (b) as a typical example of random bi-partitioning).
-The sites that belong to the subsystem $A$ can be adjacent sites or can be far a part.
-Thus, the system is divided into two parts and the subsystem $A$ is composed of random sites throughout the entire system.
-This is in contrast to the cutting the system at the middle.
-To calculate the EE people do the following: if system is in a pure state $\ket{\psi}$, then density matrix is $\rho = \ket{\psi} \bra{\psi}$.
-By tracing over degrees of freedom of the environment we obtain the reduced density matrix for the chosen subsystem $\rho_A$ and the entanglement entropy is $EE= -Tr[\rho_A \log \rho_A]$.
-But instead of calculating density matrix, here we follow a more practical way using correlation matrix~\cite{0305-4470-36-14-101}:
+To compute the entanglement entropy (EE), we first partition the system.
+In the case of a lattice model comprising $L$ sites, conventional practice involves splitting the system at its midpoint, designating one half as subsystem $A$ (see Fig.~\ref{fig:subsysA} (a)).
+However, in this report, we introduce a novel approach, namely, \emph{random bi-partitioning}, where we randomly select $L/2$ sites based on a uniform distribution to form subsystem $A$ (see Fig.~\ref{fig:subsysA} (b) for a typical example of random bi-partitioning).
+Notably, the sites belonging to subsystem $A$ can be either adjacent or widely separated, resulting in a subsystem composed of randomly distributed sites across the entire system.
+This represents a departure from the conventional practice of splitting the system at its midpoint.

-where $i$ and $j$ goes through indices of the subsystem we have chosen randomly.
-Then, EE can be calculated by the eigenvalues of the correlation matrix $\{\eta\}$ as:
+To calculate the EE, we follow a practical method employing the correlation matrix~\cite{0305-4470-36-14-101}: where $i$ and $j$ traverse the indices of the randomly chosen subsystem.
+EE can then be determined based on the eigenvalues of the correlation matrix $\{\eta\}$ using the following expression: where $L_A=L/2$ represents the size of the subsystem.